thepirat000/Audit.NET/README.md

 - netcoreapp2.1, netcoreapp3.0
 - net5.0

-This deprecation resulted in the following changes:

-- All library versions will now default to using `System.Text.Json` (Newtonsoft.Json will be deprecated but still usable via the JsonAdapter).
-- `Audit.EntityFramework.Core` libraries has ceased support for EF Core versions 3 and older.
-The minimum supported version is EF Core 5 (Audit.EntityFramework continue supporting .NET Entity Framework 6).
-- `Audit.EntityFramework.Core.v3` and `Audit.EntityFramework.Identity.Core.v3` libraries were deprecated.
-- `Audit.NET.JsonSystemAdapter` was deprecated.

 This discontinuation led to the following modifications:

 - All library versions will now use `System.Text.Json` as the default (Newtonsoft.Json will be deprecated but can still be used through the JsonAdapter).
 - Support for EF Core versions 3 and earlier has been discontinued in the `Audit.EntityFramework.Core` libraries.
 The minimum supported version is now EF Core 5 (`Audit.EntityFramework` will continue to support .NET Entity Framework 6).
 - The libraries `Audit.EntityFramework.Core.v3` and `Audit.EntityFramework.Identity.Core.v3` have been deprecated.
 - `Audit.NET.JsonSystemAdapter` has been deprecated.

 ## Usage